alwinmark/grape-roar-example/README.md

 Example of Grape using Roar with Versioning by Header (and Swagger).

-There are two Ressources with very basic routes to show a possible use of an possible Grape Hypermedia HAL API, so it could be used as a template.
+There are two Ressources with very basic routes to show a possible usage of an possible Grape Hypermedia HAL API, so it could be used as a template.

 Start